DataDog/integrations-core/sqlserver/README.md

 ### Configuration

-1. Create a read-only user to connect to your server:
+1. Create a read-only login to connect to your server:

     ```
         CREATE LOGIN datadog WITH PASSWORD = 'YOUR_PASSWORD';